nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ## Specifically prepare for cutover handling of the following activities:

 * Appointments:
-  --Practice builds rotas on the Deployment system.
+  -- Practice builds rotas on the Deployment system.
-  --Try to cut the rotas off from 2 weeks post go-live.
+  -- Try to cut the rotas off from 2 weeks post go-live.
-  --Schedule less slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the target supplier’s system.
+  -- Schedule less slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the target supplier’s system.
 Please note that if this is the case then apply these to the source supplier rotas too so that you are able to transfer them.

 * Consultations:
-  --Carry on as normal and manually transfer these to target source supplier as part of the data catch up process once you have gone live.
+  -- Carry on as normal and manually transfer these to target source supplier as part of the data catch up process once you have gone live.

 * Home visits:
-  --You will need to keep a record of requested visits so that you know which patients have data that need transferring once you are live.
+  -- You will need to keep a record of requested visits so that you know which patients have data that need transferring once you are live.

 * Telephone calls to patient
-  --Your GPs/nurses need to ensure that all telephone calls to a patient are entered on to the clinical system, they will need to keep a record of the name of the patient and the date they were called so that they can find the info to transfer it.
+  -- Your GPs/nurses need to ensure that all telephone calls to a patient are entered on to the clinical system, they will need to keep a record of the name of the patient and the date they were called so that they can find the info to transfer it.
-  --In order to negate the risk of missed information, create a rota in the source supplier system, if possible, so that all the calls made can be logged there.
+  -- In order to negate the risk of missed information, create a rota in the source supplier system, if possible, so that all the calls made can be logged there.

 * Prescriptions:
-  --Keep a record of all prescription requests made/issued during the cutover period.
+  --  Keep a record of all prescription requests made/issued during the cutover period.
 Ideally batch all the repeat prescription requests together by date order.
 If any requests are taken by phone/over the counter/any other method, you will need to make a note of those and add them to the batched information.
+  --  To reduce the amount of effort re-entering Prescription data, some practices choose to:
+    --  Issue two prescriptions (either posted dated or amendment to quantity) from the month before the Cut-over begins until a week after Go-Live.
+    --  For EPS repeat prescriptions practices can revert back to issuing FP10s from the month before the Cut-over begins until a week after Go-Live.
+Changing the option from EPS to FP10 needs to happen on an individual patient basis.
+This can be done at the point of ordering all medications.
+  With either of these options it is important that patients and pharmacies are informed of this change at the earliest opportunity to avoid any confusion.

 * Referrals:
-  --Print an extra copy of any referrals done during cutover period.
+  -- Print an extra copy of any referrals done during cutover period.
 These can then be scanned into the target supplier system when you are live.

 * Scanning:
-  --Everything that comes in during the cutover period will need to be scanned into the target system’s supplier once you are live.
+  -- Everything that comes in during the cutover period will need to be scanned into the target system’s supplier once you are live.
 You need to make sure that you keep all the incoming letters together.

 * Bowel screening:
-  --Ask to stop sending messages from a couple of days before cutover starts until after go-live.
+  -- Ask to stop sending messages from a couple of days before cutover starts until after go-live.

 * 111 messages/Incoming clinical correspondence:
-  --Leave all the messages received during the cutover period in the generic mailbox as they can be picked up from there and dropped into the target system once you are live.
+  -- Leave all the messages received during the cutover period in the generic mailbox as they can be picked up from there and dropped into the target system once you are live.
 You may want to print copies for your GPs to view.

 * Out Of Hours:
-  --The OOH reports will continue to come into the source system during cutover.
+  -- The OOH reports will continue to come into the source system during cutover.
 You will need to keep a copy of each for scanning into the target system once live.

 * Summarisation/routine data entry:
-  --All of this will need to stop as the information will not be transferred to target supplier.
+  -- All of this will need to stop as the information will not be transferred to target supplier.

 ## Additional notes:
 * The source supplier system maintenance support will continue for 3 months post go-live and you will have access to it for this period.